 • Collect extremely valuable customer insights that can be used to inform sales and marketing strategies and improve the customer journey.
 For example, providing the right online content to reduce confusion and help customers troubleshoot on their own.

-By 2020, customers will manage 85% of their relationship with a company without interacting with a human.
+It's estimated that customers manage 85% of their relationship with a company without interacting with a human.

 To learn more about how help desk software can assist in journey mapping and improve your customer support experience, check out this article: